ilikepiesk/DDNS-Cloudflare-PIA-Minecraft/README.md

 Use the same script setup precedure as outlined in AloofSage's ReadMe

-NOTE: that you will need to modify this to update the server properties file and restart your server for port changes to be registered by the server.
+NOTE: there are some parameters you need to modify (read the powershell script in a text editor)

 ## License